 Society Garlic Plant Care

-Society garlic plants grow to be 1′ – 2′ feet high and wide.
+Society garlic plants are clump-forming herbaceous perennials that grow 1′ – 2′ feet high and wide.

 This herbaceous perennial grows in clumps and produces grass-like, narrow leaves.